Our small HS0

-Small compact HS0 joystick with wear-free 3D-HALL sensor technology and a metal drive block.
-The stable 12 mm metal handle and the small installation depth are further characteristics of this new analog joystick.
-Together, they form the basis for reliable use in a wide variety of applications, especially where installation space is limited.
+Small, compact HS0 joystick with wear-free 3D Hall sensor technology and a metal drive block.
+The robust, 12 mm metal lever and shallow installation depth are additional outstanding characteristics of this new analog joystick.
+Together they are the basis for reliable use in a wide range of applications, particularly where installation space is limited.

-Compact, ergonomic universal handle G58 for right and left hand.
-Its generously dimensioned front panel offers a lot of space for different control devices.
-A jack button on the back and another push button on the back as well as a capacitive hand detection sensor are optionally available.
+Compact, ergonomic universal handle G58 for right hand and left hand.
+Its generously dimensioned front-side plate offers abundant space for different control devices.
+A rear-side latch button, an additional rear-side pushbutton, and a capacitive hand detection sensor are available options.

 Functionality and ergonomics.
-The new G56 handle meets both requirements!
+The new handle G56 offers both!

-Functionality due to the various possibilities of equipping the insert plates with different buttons, thumbwheels, rockers, ...
-And thus an optimal adaptation to the respective control task.
+Functionality, thanks to the variety of configuration possibilities for the insert plates with different buttons, thumbwheels, rocker switches, etc. The result is ideal adaptation to the respective control task.

-Ergonomics due to its shape adapted to the operator's hand, its 2 basic versions, 1x for the left and 1x for the right hand and the integrated hand rest for fatigue-free working.
+Ergonomics, thanks to its shape, which is adapted to the operator's hand, its two basic versions, one for the left hand and one for the right hand, and the integrated hand rest for fatigue-free work.

-Especially in confined spaces, the new MFK-JB impresses with its perfect adaptability to the operator and its innovative and unique design.
+The new MFK-JB is impressive, particularly where space is at a premium, through its perfect adaptability to the operator and innovative, unique design.

-Modern design and sophisticated functionality are trademarks of the new multifunctional armrest for control stations.
+Modern design and sophisticated functionality are hallmarks of the new multifunction armrest for control stations.

 Its continuously variable tilt and optional length extension make it ideal for ergonomic work.
 The contact area is padded with a gel cushion for maximum comfort.
 Of course, we can also install matching joysticks and command devices according to your requirements.